Andy King (American politician)

-Andy King is an American politician.
+Andy King (born March 12, 1962) is an American politician.
 A Democrat, he is the former Council Member for the 12th district of the New York City Council, which includes the Baychester, Co-op City, Edenwald, Eastchester, Wakefield, and Williamsbridge sections of The Bronx.
 King and his wife, Neva Shillingford-King are the founders of the Bronx Youth Empowerment Program (YEP).
 King was expelled from the City Council on October 5, 2020.

 Life and career

 A native of The Bronx and a graduate of Evander Childs High School, King attended Midwestern State University on a basketball scholarship, and eventually transferred to William Paterson University.
 After graduating with a Bachelor of Arts degree in communications, King worked as a NYC Child Protective Caseworker.
 In 2007 King became the Bronx Lead Organizer for 1199SEIU/GNYHA Healthcare Education Project (HEP).

-In early 2015 King was accused by a former staffer, that she was wrongfully fired after refusing his alleged sexual advances.
+In early 2015, King was accused by a former staffer, that she was wrongfully fired after refusing his alleged sexual advances.
 However, no formal court charges have been filed to date.
-It has also been found that King has failed to make child support payments.

 In November 2015, King was fined for unlawfully using campaign funds for personal use, including several expenditures for his wife's personal expenses.
 King also "charged his campaign $3,568.70 for a Verizon phone line at his home address, despite billing a separate office phone line to the campaign".
 This was in addition to previous fines he had received in 2012 for other finance misappropriation.

-Following an investigation by the New York City Council Committee on Ethics and Standards, King was expelled from the Council, with a vote of 48 in favor and 2 opposed.
+Following an investigation by the New York City Council Committee on Ethics and Standards, King was expelled from the council, with a vote of 48 in favor and 2 opposed.